markdoc/docs/pages/docs/nextjs.md

 ### Nodes

-Custom node registrations are almost identical to [tags](#tags), but instead you create a `/markdoc/nodes.js` file, for example:
+Custom node registrations are almost identical to [tags](#tags), except you create a `/markdoc/nodes.js` file instead, for example:

 ```js
 // markdoc/nodes.js